TOEFL Study Guide

 Eight: Read as many academic articles as possible to improve your reading speed.

 Nine: Try to summarize the material you read and jot down notes.
 Formulate possible questions based on the articles you read and practice writing responses.

 Reading Strategies and Tips

-One: Scan quickly through each passage and understand the main idea.
+One: Scan through each passage and understand the main idea.
 Now, read through it a second time at a slightly slower pace.
 This time, invest a little more time in grasping the main points and arguments being presented.
 This will help you answer the questions or locate answers from the passage when you go through the questions.

 Three: If the passage has technical words that are not typically used in the English language we use for general communication, they may be underlined.
-On mouse-over you should be able to see the meaning of these words.
+On mouse-over, you should be able to see the meaning of these words.
 Check whether unfamiliar technical words are underlined so that you do not waste time trying to guess what they mean.

-Five: The last question usually requires you to understand the general message or argument that that the passage conveys.
+Five: The last question usually requires you to understand the general message or argument that the passage conveys.

-Seven: A common mistake that many candidates make is to read too quickly and miss out critical words like ‘Not’ or ‘Except’ in the questions.
+Seven: A common mistake that many candidates make is to read too quickly and miss out on critical words like ‘Not’ or ‘Except’ in the questions.
 Read the question and then re-read it to avoid these mistakes.
 Overlooking transitional words can lead to similar mistakes as well.